siewla/pokeexpress/guideforheroku.md

 Summary, there are two ways to deploy
 1. by command line and GitHub repo
-2. through heroku website and GitHub repoHeroku Deployment
+2. through heroku website and GitHub repo

+Heroku Deployment:
 You need a folder in ur GitHub for the app. - the repo can be private too :) https://devcenter.heroku.com/articles/git

-My steps
+My steps:
 1) create a repo in GitHub
 2) git clone the blank repo
 3) copy all the file to the folder
 4) git add git commit and git push

-Then for heroku
+Then for heroku:
 Download The Heroku CLI
 https://devcenter.heroku.com/articles/heroku-cli